 Here is how to do it in more details.

 💡 Bounded Contexts are the most important part of Domain Driven Design.
-Maintaining a strong decoupling between different functional areas makes large systems more simple.
+Maintaining a strong decoupling between different bounded contexts makes large systems more simple.

 At the end of the DDD Big Picture Event Storming, the design board should look something like that:

 As you can see, Domain Events and other post-its gather together in groups.
-These groups are “proto-functional-areas” (or proto-bounded-contexts if you prefer).
+These groups are “proto bounded contexts”.

 To materialize these further, try the following: